The all-time leading scorer in Division I women's basketball, Jackie Stiles is now in her third season as an assistant coach for her alma mater.

 Stiles led the Lady Bears to the 2001 NCAA Final Four before becoming the first Missouri State player ever to be drafted by a WNBA franchise.
 The Portland Fire's first-round (No. 4) draft pick, Stiles received 32 out of 60 possible votes from sportswriters and sportscasters in being named the league's Rookie of the Year in 2001.
 A WNBA All-Star that season, she played for the Los Angeles Sparks in 2002 as well as professionally in Australia before retiring in 2006.

-Among Stiles' other awards include memberships in the Missouri State, MVC, Springfield Area and Missouri Sports halls of fame.
+Among Stiles' other awards include memberships in the Missouri State, MVC, Springfield Area, Missouri Sports, and National High School halls of fame.